 They are low in calories and consist of a high amount of iron, vitamin A, vitamin B, vitamin C, and calcium, which are all beneficial for your guinea pig’s immune system.

-Guinea pigs eat pumpkin leaves with pleasure but only after you remove the prickly spines and cleaning them with water.
+Guinea pigs eat pumpkin leaves with pleasure but only after you remove the prickly spines and clean them with water.

 Remember: you can’t feed them more than an inch at a time because of the high content of calcium in the leaves, which can cause kidney and bladder stones.